daljitdokal/raspberry-pi-ubuntu-server-k3s-awx-ansible-automated-setup/documentation/server-setup.md

 Once you’ve selected the operating system and sd card, click `WRITE`.
 The process will take a few minutes to complete.

 ## Step 3: Custom configuration
-Our next step is to copy the custom `user-data` and `network-config` files included in this repository to the newly created SD Card.
+Our next step is to copy the custom `user-data` and `network-config` files included in this repository to the newly created SD card.
 Do this by executing the following script.

 ```bash
 ./custom-configuration.sh